Return to HC.SVNT.DRACONES (fiction)

 —But you whisper them in order and your seeds will sprout into marvellous fruit.
 And all you do, when the time comes for the shadows to creep back under their rocks, is pluck one by the roots and swallow it whole.

 Lulu danced her anticipation.

-The appointed night arrived, and the time and the queen at the garden, where the moon, deep in the dark of a well, was spotted floating in perfect isolation.
+The appointed night arrived, and the time and the queen at the garden, where the moon, deep in the dark of a well, floated in perfect isolation.
 Water was drawn with a silver chalice; seeds were pressed into soil.
 A prancing monarch whispered past the front row chairs, clapping her treasures with the palm of her hand and tiptoeing back—

 —to the royal bedchamber, where she lay with the king till the sun rose.

 Lulu stopped tiptoeing and pointed another finger at Annie’s brow: don’t you believe a word of it!

 And like a magic spell, nothing happened.

 Lulu turned from one to another of her tormentors: a jungle cat confronted with the legs of a chair—